lkmhaqer/gtools-python/README.md

 # gtools-python 0.0.2

 A configuration generation tool for networking devices.
-Written in python with Django.
-Define network information like ports, addressing, and routing neighborships, and generate network device configurations based on templates.
-Example for IOS and JunOS included.
+Written in python with Django as web framework and ORM.
+Define network information like ports, addressing, and routing neighborships, that generate network device configurations based on templates.
+Examples for IOS and JunOS included.

 Built with: Django==1.10, MySQL-python==1.2.5, django-bootstrap3==7.0.1